Deir el-Medina: Excavation history

-The Village
+Village

 The first datable remains of the village belong to the reign of Thutmose I (c.
-1506–1493 BCE) with its final shape being formed during the Ramesside Period.
+1506–1493 BC) with its final shape being formed during the Ramesside Period.
 At its peak, the community contained around sixty-eight houses spread over a total area of 5,600 m2 with a narrow road running the length of the village.
 The main road through the village may have been covered to shelter the villagers from the intense glare and heat of the sun.

 The size of the habitations varied, with an average floor space of 70 m2, but the same construction methods were used throughout the village.
 Walls were made of mudbrick, built on top of stone foundations.
 Mud was applied to the walls, which were then painted white on the external surfaces, while some of the inner surfaces were whitewashed up to a height of around one metre.
 A wooden front door might have carried the occupants' name.
 Houses consisted of four to five rooms, comprising an entrance, main room, two smaller rooms, kitchen with cellar and staircase leading to the roof.
 The full glare of the sun was avoided by situating the windows high up on the walls.
 The main room contained a mudbrick platform with steps which may have been used as a shrine or a birthing bed.
 Nearly all houses contained niches for statues and small altars.
 The tombs built by the community for their own use include small rock-cut chapels and substructures adorned with small pyramids.

 Due to its location, the village is not thought to have provided a pleasant environment.
 The walled village reflects the shape of the narrow valley in which it's situated, with the barren surrounding hillsides reflecting the desert sun and the hill of Gurnet Murai cutting off the north breeze, as well as any view of the verdant river valley.

 The village was abandoned c.
-1110–1080 BCE during the reign of Ramesses XI (whose tomb was the last of the royal tombs built in the Valley of the Kings) due to increasing threats from tomb robbery, Libyan raids and the instability of civil war.
+1110–1080 BC during the reign of Ramesses XI (whose tomb was the last of the royal tombs built in the Valley of the Kings) due to increasing threats from tomb robbery, Libyan raids and the instability of civil war.
 The Ptolemids later built a temple to Hathor on the site of an ancient shrine dedicated to her.

 Historical texts of Deir el-Medina

 The surviving texts record the events of daily life rather than major historical incidents.
 Personal letters reveal much about the social relations and family life of the villagers.
 The ancient economy is documented by records of sales transactions that yield information on prices and exchange.
 Records of prayers and charms illustrate ordinary popular conceptions of the divine, whilst researchers into ancient law and practice find a rich source of information recorded in the texts from the village.
 Many examples of the most famous works of ancient Egyptian literature have also been discovered.
 Thousands of papyri and ostraca still await publication.